TheShyamTripathi/VRV_Security_Assignment/README.md

 ## Acknowledgements

 - The script uses basic Python modules like `csv`, `re`, and `collections.Counter` for log parsing and data manipulation.
-- Thank you to [yourname] for creating this tool.
+- Thank you to Shyam Tripathi for creating this tool.

 ---